redeemedQayin/sorting-algorithms/README.md

 # sorting-algorithms
-implementations of ordering algorithms for academic purposes
+library whit implementation of some sorting algorithms